Understanding the Impact of Adversarial Robustness on Accuracy Disparity: Conclusion, Limitation and Future Directions

-\textbf{Future directions.} \quad As real-world datasets contain both class imbalance and discrepancy of class-wise distributions, a more complete theory should consider the usage of different covariance matrices and analyze its interaction with the class imbalance ratio.
+\looseness=-1 \textbf{Future directions.} \quad As real-world datasets contain both class imbalance and discrepancy of class-wise distributions, a more complete theory should consider the usage of different covariance matrices and analyze its interaction with the class imbalance ratio.
 Some additional future directions include 1) introduce the protected attribute $A$ under each label $Y$, which will make the results more appealing to the fairness community; 2) allow for different test and training distributions, and check whether robustness provably helps in the presence of distribution/subpopulation shifts.
-On the empirical side, we believe that our theoretical insights could lead to the design of future robust training algorithms that aim to achieve a certain notion of accuracy parity among classes.
-Last but not least, as the experimental results on MNIST and CIFAR exhibit significantly different behavior on \rqtwo and have nice correspondences to the findings in Gaussian and stable distributions, we believe that gaining a deeper understanding towards the distributional characteristics of real-world datasets could be an important future work.
+On the empirical side, our theoretical insights could lead to the design of future robust training algorithms that aim to achieve a certain notion of accuracy parity among classes.
+Furthermore, the distributions of real-world datasets in the feature space might be closer to a GMM, and hence one could enforce the robustness constraint on the feature distributions.
+Last but not least, MNIST and CIFAR exhibit significantly different conclusions on \rqtwo; the nice correspondences between them and the findings in Gaussian and stable distributions could motivate a deeper understanding towards the distributional characteristics of real-world datasets.